kyeeh/RepData_PeerAssessment1/PA1_template.md

 #### 1. Total number of missing values:

-Let's calculate missing values for steps with `is.na()` method to check whether the value is mising in the steps vector.
+Let's calculate the total missing values of steps with `is.na()` method.

 ```r